-- Over \$29 million in new sales in the state's services sector, which employs the majority of workers in Montana.
-The additional dollars would benefit many small businesses including dry cleaners, mobile phone and cable companies, and numerous professional firms such as accounting, law and tax offices.10 - Over \$15 million in new sales in real estate and construction - providing a boost to the slumping real estate market and helping many low- and middle-income families keep up with their mortgage or rental payments.11 - Over \$13 million in new dollars to Montana's insurance and finance sectors, including local banks and insurance companies.12 - Over \$17 million in new sales in Montana's retail and wholesale trade sectors, including grocery stores, department stores and auto dealers.13
+- Approximately \$391 million in new sales in the state's services sector, which employs the majority of workers in Michigan.
+The additional dollars would benefit many small businesses including dry cleaners, mobile phone and cable companies, and numerous professional firms such as accounting, law and tax offices.10 - Approximately \$327 million in new sales in real estate and construction - providing a boost to the slumping real estate market and helping many low- and middle-income families keep up with their mortgage or rental payments.11 - Over \$200 million in new dollars to Michigan's insurance and finance sectors, including local banks and insurance companies.12 - Approximately \$196 million in new sales in Michigan's retail and wholesale trade sectors, including grocery stores, department stores and auto dealers.13 those 400-plus categories, here are just a few concrete examples of increased sales for Michigan businesses:

-The \$120 million in additional spending outside of early care and education will be generated in over 400 economic categories.
-Of those 400-plus categories, here are just a few concrete examples of increased sales for Montana businesses:
+The \$1.5 billion in additional spending outside of early care and education will be generated in over 400 economic categories.
+Of

-- Over \$8.5 million in sales at local restaurants, the cost for over 2,400 households of four to eat out for one year;14 - Over \$4.1 million in sales from local electric companies, the cost of monthly electric bills for over 2,400 families of four for one year;15 - \$1.3 million in sales from local supermarkets, the cost of a year of groceries for 260 families of four;16 - Over \$3.3 million in sales from telecommunications, equal to the annual cost of telephone services for over 2,200 families of four:17
+- Over \$70 million in sales at local restaurants, the cost for over 21,000 households of four to eat out for one year;14 - Over \$35 million in sales from local electric companies, the cost of monthly electric bills for over 21,000 families of four;15 - \$12 million in sales from local supermarkets, the cost of a year of groceries for over 2,000 families of four;16 - Over \$14 million in sales from gasoline stations and petroleum refineries, the cost, for example, for over 5,500 families to pay for gasoline for an entire year.17 - Over \$10 million in sales from local car and automobile parts dealers, the cost, for example, for over 500 families to get a new compact car.18

-The key point is that investments in the early learning sector are very competitive with investments in other major sectors, and these investments create an immediate infusion of dollars throughout Montana's local businesses.
+The key point is that investments in the early learning sector are very competitive with investments in other major sectors, and these investments create an immediate infusion of dollars throughout Michigan's local businesses.

-Early Learning Spending Stays in Montana
+Early Learning Spending Stays in Michigan